JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 <img src="pull-request-details.png" alt="Build Overview - Pull Request Details" width="706"/>

-TeamCity will also send statuses per build change to timelines of merge requests in JetBrains Space:
+TeamCity will also send statuses per build change to timelines of merge requests in JetBrains Space (and to details of commits, if the [Commit Status Publisher](commit-status-publisher.md) feature is enabled in the build configuration):

 <img src="space-timeline.png" alt="JetBrains Space - Merge Request Timeline" width="706"/>